-Most obviously, digital visual studies (henceforth referred to as DVS) is committed to studying artifacts that are either born digital or become digitized and to generating new theories as to how such digital visual phenomena are shifting public participation and impacting collective life.
+In order to make our shared scholarly efforts as transparent as possible, we work here to identify the governing commitments and assumptions that guide our collaborative efforts.
+Most obviously, digital visual studies (henceforth referred to as DVS) is committed to studying artifacts that are either born digital or become digitized and to generating new approaches for studying how such digital visual phenomena are shifting public participation and impacting collective life.
 While we acknowledge that a wide array of digital-visual objects may be appropriate for study (digital political art, digital archives, digital advertisements, video games, etc.), in this collection, we take as our object of study the now iconic red, white, and blue digitized version of Obama Hope.
-This image was first captured in 2006 by Mannie Garcia in a digital photograph and circulated minimally in news photos on various online websites.
+This image was first captured in 2006 by Mannie Garcia in a digital photograph that circulated minimally in news photos on various online websites (see Figure 3).
 In 2008, Shepard Fairey found Garcia’s photograph in a Google Image Search and then, using Photoshop and other digital technologies, transformed it into the “Faireyized” version that become widely recognized during Obama’s first presidential election season.
-As my four-part case study in Still Life with Rhetoric details, this image experienced not only viral circulation but also viral transformation as citizens from all over the world appropriated and reappropriated it for various individual reasons and collective causes.
+As my four-part case study in Still Life with Rhetoric details, this image experienced not only viral circulation but also viral transformation as citizens from all over the world appropriated and reappropriated it for various individual reasons and collective causes—a phenomenon that, as many chapters in this collection make evident, has not ended (see Figure 4).
 As such, Obama Hope is an image that has a complex rhetorical history and much to teach us about not only how new media images circulate, transform, and impact collective life but also how emergent technologies, cultural practices, and human thoughts and actions feed into such phenomenon.

-In my chapter for this collection, “From Hope to Drumph,” for instance, I expand my previous research by exploring how the Obama Hope image continues to make an impact in popular culture and political history in the United States as it manifests in a proliferation of Trumpicons that serve a variety of political and cultural functions.
-Making use of digital visualization techniques first introduced in my article “Mapping Obama Hope: A Data Visualization Project for Visual Rhetorics,” I specifically demonstrate how iconographic tracking can help account for what we call “the cultural politics of circulation”—which refers to the ways in which cultural constructs such as race and gender impact the pace at which images and texts circulate.
-Such work is especially important, I argue, in order to not only explicate the cultural phenomena that contribute to an image’s rhetorical transformation but also help account for how ephemeral new media genres such as Obama Hope continue to be rhetorically reliable in participatory culture.
+In our chapter for this collection, “From Hope to Drumph,” for instance, Phil Bratta and I expand my previous research by exploring how the Obama Hope image continues to make an impact in popular culture and political history in the United States as it manifests in a proliferation of Trumpicons that serve a variety of political and cultural functions (see Figure 5).
+Making use of digital visualization techniques first introduced in my article “Mapping Obama Hope: A Data Visualization Project for Visual Rhetorics,” we specifically demonstrate how iconographic tracking can help account for what we call “the cultural politics of circulation”—which refers to the ways in which cultural constructs such as race and gender impact the pace at which images and texts circulate.
+Such work is especially important, we argue, in order to not only explicate the cultural phenomena that contribute to an image’s rhetorical transformation but also help account for how ephemeral new media genres such as Obama Hope continue to be rhetorically reliable in participatory culture.